RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 What about two Metis having sex?

 Yes, Metis can have sex; the parts, as it were, work just fine.
 It’s just that no conception can take place.
-Still, most werewolves are going to frown on Metis engaging in coitus even with non-Kin humans or wolves who could potentially have legitimate matings with homid or lupus Garou (remember, not all werewolves are born from Garou and Kin; sometimes, normal humans or wolves can have werewolf offspring).
+Still, most werewolves are going to frown on Metis engaging in coitus even with non-Kin humans or wolves who could potentially have legitimate matings with homid or lupus Garou (remember, not all werewolves are born from Garou and Kin; sometimes, normal humans or wolves can have werewolf offspring due to long-recessive genes).

 • Do females bearing Metis really give birth in Crinos?